Mink in several countries have been infected with COVID-19. Millions have been slaughtered to reduce concerns.

 Some SLOW-RELEASE type "deodorizers" emit Chlorine Dioxide at levels that destroy many pathogens but are safe for humans and animals, so can be used in some occupied areas.

-An ultrasonic mister or humidifier can serve as a treatment route for some respiratory illnesses in mink, as well as people
+An ultrasonic humidifier can serve as a treatment route for some respiratory illnesses in mink, as well as people

 Nebulization is being explored as a route for treatment for COVID-19 in people